What Is a Permalink in SEO?

 - Conclusion

-Basically, it is the URL you see for the page or next to the page’s title on the SERP.
+Basically, it is the link you see for the page or next to the page’s title on the SERP.

-As we’ve mentioned in the very beginning, your permalinks should be SEO- and user-friendly.
-The way you organize your links influences how search engines and people evaluate your site.
-If you provide some random letters and numbers as your permanent link, you are highly likely to confuse both crawlers and users.
+As we’ve mentioned in the very beginning, your links should be SEO- and user-friendly.
+The way you organize them influences how search engines and people evaluate your site.
+If you use some random letters and numbers as your permanent URL, you are highly likely to confuse both crawlers and users.

-Moreover, people tend to share content with clear URLs more willingly.
+Moreover, people tend to share content with clear web addresses more willingly.

 What is the link structure?

-We often say that the permalink is a full URL of your site.
-Yet, it’s better to say permalink refers to a specific URL structure site owners use to describe a page.
+We often say that the permalink is a full page address of your site.
+Yet, it’s better to say that it refers to a specific URL structure site owners use to describe a page.

 Normally, your permanent link consists of:

 - Domain name (and, sometimes, subdomain) - that’s where your site is located.
-It’s the core of your permalink.
+It’s the core of any link.

 - Slug - is the last but not least important part of your link.
 Slug represents the content on the page.
 It’s vital to ensure it’s concise, clear, and descriptive.